 Jeanette Holdstock, a former information officer at Rutland County Council, helped us locate various graves in Oakham cemetery.

-We have also had the enthusiastic support of Rutland County Council and Senior Culture and Leisure Services Manager Robert Clayton.
+We have also had the enthusiastic support of Rutland County Council and the Head of Culture and Registration, Robert Clayton.

 Aidan and Carol Haylock, and Matt Steele, our designers at 23ccc, have been part of Rutland Remembers from the start and have transformed our ideas - as well as many of their own - into reality.
 Bob Pickwoad has digitally enhanced the orginal photographs from Rutland and the Great War to give them greater clarity, as well as supplying hundreds of new pictures to illustrate the site.
 Our thanks as well to John Stokes for supplying hundreds more photographs of cemeteries and individual graves around the Western Front and beyond and for being a hugely valued friend of the site.
 James and Claire Buchanan are responsible for the text and additional research..